wiktor-obrebski/type-safe-errors/README.md

   name = 'InvalidCredentialsError' as const;
 }

-// Function to authorize a user based on their username and password function authorizeUser(username: string, password: string) {
+// Function to authorize an user based on their username and password function authorizeUser(username: string, password: string) {
   if (username === 'admin' && password === 'admin') {
     // Return an Ok result with the user information